RasmusGodske/blog/_posts/2024-04-11-perfecting-laravel-typescript-for-better-bug-free-code.md

 Wrapping up, you've just turbocharged your Laravel Inertia.js project with TypeScript!
 Not only does this mean fewer sneaky bugs and more straightforward code, but you've also set yourself up for a smoother, more enjoyable development experience.
 Adding TypeScript brings a whole new level of sophistication and fun to your coding, making it easier to manage and more powerful.

 Here's to fewer bugs, cleaner code, and more fun coding sessions ahead! 🚀

+## What's Next?
+- Challenge yourself: Experiment with TypeScript in your own projects!
+- Share your experience: Let me know your thoughts and experiences with TypeScript in Laravel.
+- Stay tuned for more: I will be sharing my journey trying to perfect the Laravel stack with TypeScript, hope you will join me!